UPES Dehradun BA Admissions 2026

-15-Day Study Plan for CUET: Achieving success in CUET 2026 within just 15 days may seem challenging, but with a well-structured strategy, it's entirely possible.
-As the CUET 2026 approaches, many students are looking for a focused, last-minute strategy to boost their scores.
-Whether you've already been preparing or are just getting serious now, this article will guide you through a clear, simple, and effective 15-day study plan.
-Along the way, you'll also get a breakdown of the CUET exam pattern, syllabus highlights, access to mock tests, sample papers, previous year questions, and some much-needed last-minute tips to stay calm and confident.
-Let’s get started on your final lap to success!
+15-Day Study Plan for CUET: Achieving a strong score in CUET 2026 within 15 days may appear demanding, yet with a focused and well-structured last-minute strategy, it is entirely achievable.
+As the CUET 2026 exam approaches, many aspirants seek a high-impact revision plan to maximise marks in a limited time.
+Whether you have been preparing consistently or are intensifying your efforts now, this article presents a clear and practical 15-day CUET 2026 study plan designed for efficient learning and rapid revision.
+It also includes a concise overview of the CUET exam pattern, key syllabus highlights, access to CUET 2026 mock tests, sample papers, previous year questions, and essential last-minute preparation tips to help you remain calm, focused, and confident during the final phase of preparation.

 This Story also Contains

-The CUET UG (Common University Entrance Test) 2026 is a well-known entrance exam for the past few years.
-It is organised by the National Testing Agency, which helps students get admission into the top prestigious universities, colleges all across the nation, along with the diverse range of subjects.
+The CUET 2026 (Common University Entrance Test) 2026 has been a well-known entrance exam for the past few years.
+It is organised by the National Testing Agency, which helps students get admission into the top prestigious universities, colleges across the nation, along with a diverse range of subjects.
 It aims to provide a single, fair, and standardised platform for students to showcase their abilities and secure seats in top institutions.
 Understanding the exam’s purpose, conducting body, and important dates is the first step toward effective CUET 2026 preparation.

 Being familiar with the CUET 2026 exam pattern lets you be more confident during your preparation, solving mock tests, sample papers.
 It includes sections like Language, Domain Subjects, and General Test, with MCQs, specific time limits, and a clear marking scheme.